 What are the risks associated with tooth bonding?

 This treatment is fairly simple to perform and does not alter the tooth in a significant way.
-This makes it not only a very low risk procedure, but also a very safe one.
+This makes it not only a low risk procedure, but also a safe one.
 The only downside to using bonding is that the bonding material is not permanent and may break or chip.
-Tooth bonding is not as durable as other procedures, such as veneers or crowns, so the material may chip or crack over time and eventually require repair or replacement.

 Your natural tooth enamel is stronger than dental bonding, so the material is not that durable.
 However, dental bonding can last up to 10 years with proper maintenance.